 The upside is that the credit line is completely flexible, and you can borrow on it like a credit card, pay it back whenever, and leave it untouched if need be.

 You may also get a tax deduction if the proceeds are used to improve your home.
+Oh, and you can keep your ultra-low first mortgage rate untouched.

 Home Equity Loan